Information Icon

 Official results are never released on Election Day.
 Election officials are working around the clock to count an unprecedented number of ballots, and it’s essential that they take the time to make sure every vote is counted.

-Official election results will be uploaded on Kansas’s Secretary of State website, no later than December 1st, 2024.
+Official election results will be uploaded on Kansas’s Secretary of State website as they become available.

 Official Results